HackSecret/Spring-2023/SUBMISSION-GUIDELINES.md

   - "Development Deepdive" - How did you build this, how do the contracts/functions interact and which design choices did you make.
 3. The full code of your back and frontend under a (restrictive) open source license

+NOTE: The jury will compile the codebase and only judge protocols that properly compile with the listed dependencies, this also accounts for UIs or other product deliverables.
+Adding Tests to your codebase is preffered.

 ### Presentation/Demo
 Additionally we will ask all teams to pick a timeslot in the last week of the hackathon to present their creation.
 This presentation will be in a 15 min lightning format where you are expected to cover "Problem", "solution" and "Design" in 15 minutes with an additional 10 minutes for Jury questions.